 The early symptoms of mononucleosis are like those of the flu.
 You might have:

 After a day or two, you may also have:

-- Swollen lymph nodes
+- Swollen lymph nodes and tonsils

-When to Call the Doctor
+When to Call Your Doctor

 Talk to your doctor if:

 - You have mono symptoms for longer than 10 days or you have a severe sore throat for more than a day or two.
 Your doctor will want to rule out other illnesses, such as strep throat.

 - You have a severe headache that won’t go away and a stiff neck, which might be signs of meningitis